 VERONICA FALCONIERI / SCIENCE PHOTO LIBRARY VERONICA FALCONIERI / SCIENCE PHOTO LIBRARY

-Illustration showing ligament anatomy of a bent human knee.
-The patella (kneecap) has been removed from view.
+Illustration showing ligament anatomy of a straight human knee.
 Ligaments are fibrous bands of connective tissue that connect bones.
-On the inside of the knee (left) is the medial collateral ligament (MCL), which connects the femur (thigh bone) and tibia (shin bone) and limits sideways movement.
+At the centre of the knee is the patella (kneecap).
+The patella tendon attaches the bottom of the patella to the tibia (shin bone).
+On the inside of the knee (left) is the medial collateral ligament (MCL), which connects the femur (thigh bone) and tibia and limits sideways movement.
 The fibular collateral ligament (FCL) performs the same function on the outside of the knee, by connecting the femur and fibula (calf bone, bottom right).
 In the centre of the knee joint are the anterior cruciate ligament (ACL), and posterior cruciate ligament (PCL), which connect the femur and tibia.
 They prevent forwards and backwards movements (respectively) of the bones in relation to one another.
 Running horizontally across the joint are the menisci (medial meniscus at left and lateral meniscus at right), which act as shock absorbers for the knee.